Gkata7/front_end_pages/READme.txt

-Here we have a real estate webpage using HTML, CSS.
+Here we have a few front end webpages made with HTML, CSS, JavaScript

-Link down below:
+Links down below: